Best Online Bachelor’s in Anthropology 2021

 Anthropology Professional Organizations

-- With more than 10,000 members, the AAA serves as the world’s largest association for professional anthropologists.
-Founded in 1902, this association invites members to an annual conference, awards prizes and fellowships, offers career services, and publishes 22 academic journals.
+With more than 10,000 members, AAA is the world's largest association for professional anthropologists.
+Members have access to an annual conference, prizes and fellowships, career services, and 22 academic journals.

-- Founded in 1941, the SfAA promotes the investigation and application of human behavior to address contemporary issues.
-The SfAA serves 2,000 members and sponsors two journals, Human Organization and Practicing Anthropology.
-This association also awards several prizes to students and professionals.
+Founded in 1941, SfAA promotes the investigation and application of human behavior when addressing contemporary issues.
+SfAA serves 2,000 members and sponsors two journals: Human Organization and Practicing Anthropology.
+The association also awards several prizes to students and professionals.

-- Formed in 1930, the AAPA serves more than 1,700 members throughout the world.
-The AAPA provides job listings, publishes the American Journal of Physical Anthropology, and welcomes more than a 1,000 students and scientists at each annual meeting.
+Formed in 1930, AAPA serves more than 1,700 members throughout the world.
+AAPA provides job listings, publishes the American Journal of Physical Anthropology, and hosts annual conferences for students and professionals.